Niagara to Toronto: Vineyards vistas to downtown views

 Parks and gardens

-Stroll around Queen’s Royal Beach, located at the foot of King Street, with great views of the Niagara River.
-While there, don’t miss the Royal Gazebo — a great place to sip a takeout coffee from nearby local favourite Balzac’s Coffee Roasters.
+Located at the foot of King Street, this park offers great views of the Niagara River.
+While there, don’t miss the Royal Gazebo — a lovely spot to sip a takeout coffee from nearby local favourite Balzac’s Coffee Roasters.

 Location: 2565 Niagara River Parkway, Niagara-on-the-Lake